 Responding to a PR Crisis: A Five Step Brand Recovery Strategy

 Every day, the headlines point to the world’s most recent crisis – the global COVID-19 pandemic.
 When a crisis like this occurs, there is an immediate need to communicate with customers, employees, and stakeholders.
 Your business operations are disrupted, and customers are inquiring about the impact it has on them.
 Similarly, industry regulators have been notified and employees of the company are concerned and want information.
 Investors are probing for further insight — and of course, reporters are digging for details for potential stories.
-All of these groups make up your business’ “audiences” and messaging will need to be tailored to them in a crisis.
+All of these groups make up your business’s “audiences” and messaging will need to be tailored to them in a crisis.

 How can your company respond to an emergency or disaster?
-The answer; develop a sound crisis communication plan.
+The answer is to develop a sound crisis communication plan.
 A business must be able to respond in a timely, direct and honest manner; and with confidence during a global or market-related emergency.
 Those aforementioned audiences must be reached with information specific to their requests and needs.
 After all, the image of the business is at stake here with a potential positive or negative impact of perceptions.

 As we’ve seen with the most recent pandemic and global market meltdown, no organization is immune to a crisis.
 No matter how long it takes for a brand to build credibility or profitability, it can all be undone within seconds of a crisis.
 Having a communications plan helps soothe widespread fear and concerns from customers and employees, and it can help reduce the negative impact from the press.